dawnfield-institute/cip-core/README.md

 ---

-> **📢 Project Status Update (October 2025)**
-> Due to increased work commitments over the next 2 months, all roadmaps are temporarily paused.
-The project is **not frozen**—work continues behind the scenes—but updates and documentation will be delayed.
-Expected to resume regular updates in December 2025.
-Thank you for your patience and continued interest.

----

 ## 🎯 Overview

 CIP-Core is the foundational implementation of the **Cognition Index Protocol (CIP)**, providing AI-enhanced automation for repository management, validation, and cross-ecosystem navigation.
 Originally designed for the Dawn Field Theory ecosystem, CIP-Core enables reproducible scientific computing through intelligent metadata generation and protocol-driven validation.